 - Continuous Integration is common practice for you

-- You have experience with Continuous (or automated) deploy and delivery
+- You have experience with Continuous (or automated) deployment and delivery

 - You know how to optimize your application performance

 - You know how to check and fix security issues in your code